 Pottery is usually fired in the open, or in a shallow pit, using cow or sheep manure and/or wood or bark for fuel.
 The length of the firing, the final temperature, the rapidity of cooling and the firing atmosphere - either oxidization or reduction (reduced oxygen) - affects the finished surface color of the ceramic vessels.
-Then again, something that turned black in an oxygen-reduction atmosphere can be reheated, re-oxygenated and turn red again.
+Then again, something that turned black in an oxygen-reduction atmosphere can be reheated, re-oxygenated and turned red again.
 Or the original oxygen-reduction burn could be more closely monitored and the pot removed in any of the color stages between red and black...
 Many of the younger potters of Santa Clara Pueblo have become highly skilled at this and regularly produce pottery with sienna spots and rims by reheating parts of a black pot with a blowtorch or by setting a pot on its rim on a hot cookie sheet.
 Others know exactly when to pull a red-body pot from an oxygen-reduction fire to get a brown surface as a background for their sgraffito work.
+At least one potter I know uses strips of aluminum foil on his pieces to prevent the carbon in the oxygen-reduction atmosphere from touching the clay and turning it black.
+Those place where the foil was applied remain red through the firing and don't need to be treated again afterward with a blowtorch.

 Fire clouds are also a coloring event that occurs during firing.
 Generally it happens when something burns too close to the pot or actually touches it.
-This is seen on a lot of Hopi and Navajo pottery with many Navajo potters placing their wood in such a way as to encourage fire clouds.
+It also happens when smoke touches the piece, like on a windy day.
+This is seen on a lot of Hopi and Diné pottery with many Diné potters placing their wood in such a way as to encourage fire clouds (some just cook their pots in their kitchen wood stove).
+Some of the black pottery produced at Santa Clara and San Ildefonso is spotted, indicating a piece had ashes fall on it in the flames.
+Some potters isolate their pieces inside an upside-down metal can and build their fires around it.
+Others use a metal crate to keep the fire off without keeping the smoke away.